francescorn/francescorn/READMe.md

 CSSWG Contributor and Scribe

-Proposed "All Fonts" Feature at WebKit Contributors Meeting 2023
+Proposed an All Fonts Feature at WebKit Contributors Meeting 2023

 Bachelor's Degree in Biology from Vassar College